-The Margins Project offers a range of services to support people facing homelessness, risk of homelessness and crisis in Islington.
-These services aim to help people in their hour of need and with their long-term recovery, based at Union Chapel.
+The Margins Project, based at Union Chapel, offers a range of services supporting people facing homelessness, risk of homelessness and crisis in Islington.
+These services aim to help people in their hour of need and with their long-term support needs.

 If you are rough sleeping, please self-refer to Streetlink, so that an outreach team can visit you at your sleep site;